nationalparkservice/places-typeahead/src/places-uploader/README.md

 The Line:
 `caller.postMessage(window.location.href, 'http://10.147.153.192:5001');`

-Need to be changed with the URL to the server where you are hosting the index.html
+Needs to be changed with the URL to the server where you are hosting the index.html

 1. Navigate to the index.html
 2. Login through the interface